-The most Amazing Fluffy Cornbread Muffins--moist, fluffy and irresistible with a pat of butter, a drizzle of honey, with chili, or in stuffing!
+The most Amazing Fluffy Cornbread Muffins--moist and irresistible with a pat of butter, a drizzle of honey, with chili, or in stuffing!

 Turkey Day is around the corner and gets me super duper pumped for cozy eats like these honey cornbread muffins.
 How do you like yours?
 In a pan?
 In a cute little muffin tin?